Roran47/Cook-Resume/index_2027.md

 __Sprague High School__, Salem, OR `May 2021-September 2021`

-- Granduated with 4.0 GPA
+- Granduated with 4.0 GPA (typically you wouldn't include your highschool but the 4.0 is a good thing other than the fact that you were homeschooled)

 __Web Design and Programing Certificate -  | BYU Pathway Worldwide | Rexburg, ID__ `June 2019-July 2021`

 - Led six class discussions that inspired class and increased understanding_
+- leadership skills?
+- communication skills?

 __Brigham Young University - Idaho__, Rexburg, ID `Expected 2021`